Words Beyond the Canvas

 Phase 3

-The combination of my paintings and the biography, alongside his own writing, has the potential to come together and create a multidimensional portrait of my father.
+The combination of my paintings and the biography, alongside his own writing, comes together in a multidimensional portrait of my father.
 His spirit was immersed in creativity and investigation, and writing helped facilitate and crystallize his living thoughts and notions onto paper, and was very much a part of his daily engagement, as was painting.
+Sharing his personal points of view, in his unique writing style, and preserving his memory for future generations to come is something I am proud and happy to be apart of.